dejanbatanjac/dejanbatanjac.github.io/_posts/2020-05-25-huggingface-library.md

 **bert-base-cased** is pretty much the same as **bert-base-uncased** except the vocab size is even smaller.
-The vocab size directly impacts the model size in MB, bigger **vocab_size** bigger the model in MB.
+The vocab size directly impacts the model size in MB.
+Bigger **vocab_size** bigger the model in MB.
 Usually the case is that **cased** models do have bigger **vocab_size** but in here this is not true.

-We will see some cases where this is the case, because is has sense since the tokens "We" and "we" are considered to be different for the cased model.
+> Tokens "We" and "we" are considered to be different for the cased model.

 ### bert-large-cased